MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 ### Bugs fixed and other improvements

 - A new copy API allows developers to programmatically make a copy of a guide in the same environment.
-- <a href="/dynamics365/mixed-reality/guides/pc-app-add-3D-part" target="blank">View model complexity statistics</a> on the model's **Properties** tab in the PC app and receive a warning if a model exceeds the recommended complexity limits.
+- <a href="/dynamics365/mixed-reality/guides/pc-app-add-3D-part" target="blank">3D object complexity statistics</a> appear on the object's **Properties** tab in the PC app and a warning displays if a 3D object exceeds the recommended complexity limits.
 - Performance improvements on HoloLens when loading objects in Guides steps.
 - Calls now end when the Guides app is closed or minimized on HoloLens.
 To keep calls active, disable the <a href="/dynamics365/mixed-reality/guides/change-setting" target="blank">End calls on suspend setting</a> on the HoloLens.